-Use a fork or a whisk to toss the flour, sugar, cinnamon, baking powder, and pinch of salt together in a large bowl.
+Use a fork or a whisk to toss the flour, 4 teaspoons sugar, baking powder, 1 teaspoon cinnamon, and salt together in a large bowl.

-Cut in the lard with a pastry cutter or two knives until the mixture resembles coarse meal.
+Cut in the lard with a pastry cutter or 2 knives until the mixture resembles coarse meal.

 Bring 1 cup of water to a simmer in a shallow pan.
 Add the apples and cinnamon and simmer until the apples turn fork-tender and the water evaporates.
 (Add a little more water, if necessary, for the apples to fully cook.)

-Lightly flour a surface and roll out the dough to 1/4 inch (6.3 mm) thick.
+Lightly flour a surface and roll out the empanada dough to 1/4-inch (6.3-millimeters) thick.